jrosseruk/AgentBreeder/README.md

 ## Abstract

-Scaffolding Large Language Models (LLMs) into multi-agent systems often improves performance on complex tasks, but the safety impact of such scaffolds has not been as thoroughly explored.
+Scaffolding Large Language Models (LLMs) into multi-agent scaffolds often improves performance on complex tasks, but the safety impact of such scaffolds has not been as thoroughly explored.
 In this paper, we introduce AGENTBREEDER a framework for multi-objective evolutionary search over scaffolds.
 Our REDAGENTBREEDER evolves scaffolds towards jailbreaking the base LLM while achieving high task success, while BLUEAGENTBREEDER instead aims to combine safety with task reward.
-We evaluate the systems discovered by the different instances of AGENTBREEDER and popular baselines using widely recognized reasoning, mathematics, and safety benchmarks.
+We evaluate the scaffolds discovered by the different instances of AGENTBREEDER and popular baselines using widely recognized reasoning, mathematics, and safety benchmarks.
 Our work highlights and mitigates the safety risks due to multi-agent scaffolding.

 ## Directory Structure
 ```